The Athena® Warriors

 Yet Amy's legacy will most certainly reach beyond her music.
 As an Athena® Warrior, Amy reaches out to women battling breast cancer and to those who love them with quiet determination and true compassion.
 Amy sings about love and loss, faith and heartbreak, hope and healing.
 Her life is as genuine – and as beautiful – as her songs.

 Award-winning country singer Kellie Pickler lives straight from her heart.
 Few can bridge life and art, story and song, so vibrantly and compellingly.
-So when her best friend, Summer Miller, was diagnosed with breast cancer at age 36 in 2012, Kellie knew she wanted to flight this battle with Summer.
+So when her best friend, Summer Miller, was diagnosed with breast cancer at age 36 in 2012, Kellie knew she wanted to fight this battle with Summer.
 A week before Summer started chemotherapy, Kellie shaved her head in solidarity with the friend she calls her sister.
 Kellie asked Athena® Water to join her in spreading awareness about breast cancer to younger women.

 Not long afterward, Kellie appeared on The Ellen DeGeneres Show still sporting her recently shaved head to help support breast cancer awareness month.
 During the visit, Kellie presented a $10,000 donation from Athena® to a breast cancer organization of Ellen's choice: Ellen for the Cure.
 Later, Kellie and Summer also presented a $35,000 donation from Athena to the American Cancer Society.